 Summary : Marvel at spectacular iceberg sculptures and calving glaciers and set foot on the continent and mainland of Antarctica.
 Encounter gentoo, chinstrap and Adelie penguins and spot elephant seals, Weddell seals, leopard seals and crabeater seals.
 Watch for whales—humpback, minke, orca, pilot, and beaked whales.
 Identify snowy sheathbill, Antarctic cormorant, kelp gull, Antarctic tern, cape petrels, wandering albatrosses, southern fulmars, blue-eyed shags, southern giant petrels, skuas, black-browed albatrosses, Wilson’s storm petrels, and other seabirds.

 Activities : Birding, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Save 10% per person off cruise fare (select dates)
+- Save 10% per person off cruise fare (select dates)

-After breakfast, disembark Silver Cloud.
+After breakfast, disembark the ship.